RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 ###### start-subtype-content

-Paraphrasing in-text
+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name in the body of the text, then include the citation number in square brackets immediately after the family name.

-There are two determining factors for the necessary length of insulators [2].
+> There are two determining factors for the necessary length of insulators [2].

-Wagenaar [2] contends that mineral oil . . .
+> Wagenaar [2] contends that mineral oil . . .

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-"Mineral oil expands and contracts with temperature" [2, p.
+> "Mineral oil expands and contracts with temperature" [2, p.
 9].

-Reference list
+#### Reference list

 When citing a book chapter make sure to include the following information where available:

 Author(s) initials.
-Family name(s), "Title of the chapter," in Title of the Book, Ed., (editor if available), ed. (edition, except the first).
+Family name(s), "Title of the chapter," in *Title of the Book*, Ed., (editor if available), ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication, pp. chapter/s or first and last pages of the article.

-[2]    L. B. Wagenaar, "Electrical bushings," in Electric Power Transformer Engineering, J. H. Harlow, Ed., 3rd ed.
-Boca Raton, FL, USA: CRC Press, 2012, pp. 1-24.
+> {.ieee-refs}[2] &nbsp; L. B. Wagenaar, "Electrical bushings," in *Electric Power Transformer Engineering*, J. H. Harlow, Ed., 3rd ed.
+Boca Raton, FL, USA: CRC Press, 2012, pp. 1-24. {/.ieee-refs}

 ###### end-subtype-content